Sun Safety from a Holistic Perspective: Benefits, Tips & Non-Toxic Sunscreen Picks

 -Shanahan, Cate, M.D.
 Deep Nutrition.
 Flatiron Books, 2017.

-I could quote nearly the whole chapter, and Dr. Shanahan has conveniently turned it into a blog post as well, which you can read in full here!
+Dr. Shanahan has conveniently turned that whole chapter into a blog post you can read in full here!

-Choosing to pursue a whole foods diet rich in antioxidants and using stable cooking fats like ghee, butter, coconut oil, etc instead of canola, vegetable and seed oils, etc, can be great support in neutralizing oxidative stress, as well as in supporting our skin’s sun response.
+Choosing to pursue a whole foods diet rich in antioxidants - and using stable cooking fats like ghee, butter, and coconut oil instead of canola, vegetable, and seed oils - can be great support in neutralizing oxidative stress and supporting your skin's sun response.

 “When the skin is exposed to sunlight it produces corticotropin-releasing hormone…{which} has a wide range of physiological effects, including regulation of immune function and endocrine function.”